Choosing the right hobby is the first big decision when building a hobby website.

 It needs to help someone else.

-Documenting your own experience.
+It might mean documenting your own experience.

 Sometimes being a few steps ahead of the beginner is enough, especially if you remember what confused you when you started.